eddieantonio/cmput296/lab-6.md

 ========

  - Create an HTML and CSS page from scratch
- - Create a form to GET information from an external resource
+ - Create a form to `GET` information from an HTTP server

 Materials